 Ad blocker is a content filtering tool that can remove or alter ads.
-Ad blockers are typically available as browser extensions (Adblock Plus, uBlock) and software (Adguard), to name a few.
+Ad blockers are typically available as browser extensions (AdBlock, Adblock Plus, uBlock), software (AdGuard), and mobile apps (Clario).

-However, ad blockers can interfere with some websites’ setups.
-Meaning that users might see low-quality content; for example, images can be broken, and the content itself might look crooked.
+Hence, ad blockers can interfere with some websites’ setups.
+Meaning that users might see low-quality content; for example, images can appear broken, and the content itself might look crooked.
 As a publisher, it’s important to keep track of these things.

 1. Ad Blocker Rates

 The number of ad blocker users is continuously rising, albeit slowly.
 In 2021, 27% of users in the US have used ad blockers.

 - Ad blockers are most popular among young users aged 16-24 and 25-34.

 - Ad blockers in the US as of 2020 are still mostly used on computers (37%), followed by mobile (15%) and tablets (10%).